sseraj/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/setup/README.md

 	```

     where `AMRWINDFEDIR` is the location you'd like the tool to be
     located.
-For the basic use of frontend-tool, the usual python 3
+For the basic use of front end tool, the usual python 3
     libraries (numpy, scipy, pandas, etc.) are required.

 ## Step 1: create the run directory